DANS-KNAW/easy-bag-store/docs/tutorial.md

                     │   └── README.TXT
                     ├── manifest-md5.txt
                     └── tagmanifest-md5.txt
    As you can see, the bag-id is used to form a path from the bag store base directory to a container in which the bag is stored.
 The slashes must be put in the same places for all the bags in a bag store.
 So, in this case, the first two characters of the bag-id form the name of the parent directory and the rest (stripped of dashes) the child.
 Note that this "slashing pattern" strictly speaking doesn't need to be stored anywhere, as it will be implicitly recorded when adding the first bag.
-However, the `easy-bag-store` tool does use a configuration setting for this, as "discovering" this every time would be inefficient.
+However, the `easy-bag-store` tool does use a configuration setting for this, as "discovering" this every time would be inefficient (and impossible for the first bag).

 Wasn't that great?
 And it took only six steps and three pages to explain!
 At this point you may be thinking you might just as well have copied the bag to the given path yourself, and that is quite true.
 Actually, that is the point of the bag store: